Dimitrios Diamantopoulos

-Dimitrios Diamantopoulos (Δημήτριος Διαμαντόπουλος; born 18 November 1988) is a Greek professional footballer who plays as a centre forward.
+Dimitrios Diamantopoulos (Δημήτριος Διαμαντόπουλος; born 18 November 1988) is a Greek former professional footballer who played as a centre forward.

 Career

 Born in Thessaloniki, Diamantopoulos started his career in the youth teams of PAOK.
 He signed his first professional contract in 2007 for local club Thermaikos – during his two-year stay, he made a total of 42 appearances and scored 7 goals in the Football League 2.
 In 2009, he moved to another Football League 2 side, Eordaikos, where he made 26 appearances and scored 6 goals.

 In 2010, he moved to Veria in the Football League, where he stayed for 18 months with no goals scored in 14 appearances.
 In January 2012 he moved to Fokikos of the same league, for which he made 20 appearances, scoring 6 goals and being one of the masterminds of the team's performance in the second half of the 2011–12 season, where the newly promoted club narrowly escaped relegation.

 In July 2012 he moved to Kerkyra in the Greek Superleague.

 He played for six months in Kerkyra and then moved to various Football League clubs, namely Apollon Kalamarias, Doxa Drama, Olympiakos Volou and Agrotikos Asteras.
 On 27 June 2016, he signed a two-year contract with Apollon Smyrni.
 However after the end of the season he left the team, as he wasn't part of the coach's future plans.